 It's my belief that individuals have been quoted since mankind first developed spoken language... and not just those who were considered wise either.
-In this follow-up to "On Being Authentic: A Tale of Two Women," I"ll share 10 quotes with the goal to inspire you (and myself) to work towards being a better person.
+In this follow-up to "On Being Authentic: A Tale of Two Women," here are 10 quotes to inspire you to work towards being a better person.

 The common perception that good people have fewer flaws is wrong.
 It is not a matter of more or fewer flaws.
 It is the willingness to change them that counts.

 This is the greatest and most useful lesson we can learn; to know ourselves for what we truly are, to admit freely our weaknesses and failings, and to hold a humble opinion of ourselves because of them.
 Not to dwell on ourselves and to think well and highly of others is great wisdom.

 The things you think about determine the quality of your life.
 Your soul takes on the color of your thoughts.

 The care and feeding of the mind is just as important as the care and feeding of the body.
 The mind unfed weakens just as the body does.
 The mind not sustained by the continual intake of something that is capable of filling it well or nourishing it, shrinks and shrivels.

 Some of the world's greatest feats were accomplished by people not smart enough to know they were impossible.

 Books are the quietest and most constant of friends: they are the most accessible and wisest of counselors, and the most patient of teachers.

 Courage is not limited to the battlefield or the Indianapolis 500 or bravely catching a thief in your house.
 The real tests of courage are much quieter.
 The are inner tests, like remaining faithful when no one's looking, like enduring pain when the room is empty, like standing alone when you're misunderstood.